rvrebcev/near-development-101/content/near101_chapter_1.md

 ```

 That's it!
 We have successfully written a contract for a decentralized marketplace.

+You can find the code for this project on [GitHub](https://github.com/dacadeorg/near-marketplace-dapp/tree/master/smartcontract).

 Next, you can look at our learning modules that explain how to build the frontend for the marketplace.